schizobovine/NTPClient/README.md

 const char *ssid     = "<SSID>";
 const char *password = "<PASSWORD>";

-// By default 'time.nist.gov' is used.
+// By default 'pool.ntp.org' is used.
 NTPClient timeClient;

 // You can specify the time server pool and the offset, (in seconds)